creativecreatorormaybenot/clock/README.md

 ## TODO

-* Use shadows in the text styles.

-* Fix that slide jumps around.

 * Ideas for weather condition animations:

   + Windy: trim path of first the primary and then the smaller ones.